The Real Housewives of Beverly Hills season 1: Cast

 Kim Richards is a former child actress who was once referred to as the "Disney Girl" for starring in the movies, Escape to Witch Mountain and No Deposit, No Return.
 Richards appeared on several television programs including; Nanny and the Professor, James at 15, Hello, Larry, Diff'rent Strokes, CHiPS and Magnum, P.I.
 Richards' career came to an end when she retired after starring in the feature film Tuff Turf, alongside James Spader and Robert Downey Jr. She focused her time on raising her family of four kids, Brooke, Whitney, Chad, and Kimberly.
 She continues to work running a jewelry and water bottle line in which proceeds go to charity.

 Kyle Richards, like her sister, is also a former child actress who landed her first role in Escape to Witch Mountain alongside Kim.
-Richards has starred in several movies including; Halloween and The Watcher in the Woods and on television with credits including; Little House on The Prairie, Carter Country, Down To Earth and ER.
+Richards has starred in several movies including; Halloween and The Watcher in the Woods and on television with credits including; Little House on The Prairie, Carter Country, Down to Earth and ER.
 When Richards isn't working, she focuses her time on being a loving wife to high-end realtor, Mauricio Umansky, and mother to her four daughters; Farrah, Alexia, Sophia, and Portia.

 Lisa Vanderpump has made a name for herself since moving to Beverly Hills.
 She came to California from Monte Carlo and the South of France, however she was born and raised in Dulwich, London.
-The witty Brit has been married to her husband, restaurateur Ken Todd, for 27 years and they have two children together; Pandora and an adopted son Max.
+The witty Brit has been married to her husband, businessman Ken Todd, for 27 years and they have two children together: Pandora and an adopted son Max.
 The couple have filled their mansion-style home with plenty of dogs who they consider to be their children as well.
 Vanderpump has a keen eye for style.
-In Europe she styled homes, yachts, and the 26 restaurants, bars and clubs she and Ken owned in London.
+In Europe, she styled homes, yachts, and the 26 restaurants, bars and clubs she and Ken owned in London.
 The couple brought their fine dining passion to Beverly Hills and own the restaurants, Villa Blanca and SUR Restaurant & Lounge.
 When not running the restaurants or spending time with her family, Vanderpump writes for the Beverly Hills Lifestyle magazine and continues to run her skin-care line, Epione.